 Merlot is one of the world’s most popular red wines.
 It’s a chameleon grape for its ability to adapt to many climates and winemaking techniques.
 It also takes on the characteristics of any terroir that it grows in.

 It’s often available as a single varietal expression but is also very popular in blends.
-Without a doubt, it’s most known for its role in red Bordeaux blends as it’s one of only six allowable grapes that grow in the French region.
+Undoubtedly, it’s most known for its role in red Bordeaux blends, as it’s one of only six allowable grapes that grow in the French region.
 Merlot shares similar genetics to Cabernet Sauvignon.
 Both grapes are born from Cabernet Franc, which is why these grapes are commonly found together in Bordeaux and across the globe.

 What Merlot Tastes Like

 Merlot is a dry red wine widely appealing for its approachability, fruity flavor profile and supple texture.
 Generally, it’s medium to full-bodied with medium to high tannins and moderate acidity.
 It expresses red fruit aromas from cooler climates, such as red currant, raspberry or cherry.
 It can exude more ripe characteristics with darker fruit flavors such as plum, blueberry, or black cherry from climates with warmer temperatures.

 In addition to its fruity profile, it often has chocolate, coffee, or cedar characteristics, which oak aging compliments nicely.

 The Role of Merlot In France

-Merlot is most widely planted in France, where it accounts for more than one-third of the world’s total plantings.
+Merlot is most widely planted in France, accounting for over one-third of the world’s total plantings.
 Roughly half of all grape plantings in Bordeaux are Merlot; it’s the dominant grape in blends that hail from the Right Bank of the Gironde estuary.
-In Right Bank regions such as Pomerol and Saint-Émilion, it accounts for anywhere between 60% to 80% of the blend.
+Right Bank regions such as Pomerol and Saint-Émilion account for anywhere between 60% to 80% of the blend.
 However, it’s not uncommon to find higher percentages, such as the world-famous Château Pétrus, made almost entirely of Merlot.
 The grape is also in blends from the Left Bank, although it usually accounts for 25% or less of the total composition.

 Outside of Bordeaux, the grape grows widely throughout the southern portions of France, particularly in Bergerac and Cahors, where winemakers often blend it with Malbec.

 Other Merlot Winegrowing Regions